Latin America will teach you a lesson. It definitely did to me.

-When I gave up my academic career and started my first long term backpacking trip through Latin America, I actually realised that I knew very little and had an eye opening experience.
-The things I have learned in those months of travel through that incredible continent I would have never learned even if I kept reading, studying and watching as many documentaries as possible.
-I had to come to terms with some aspects of my personality that I wasn’t aware of; I changed my perspective on what travelling really means and I finally started understanding much more of the world.
+When I gave up my academic career and started my first long term backpacking trip through Latin America, I actually realized that I knew very little and had an eye opening experience.
+The things I have learned in those months of travel through Latin America I would have never learned even if I kept reading, studying and watching as many documentaries as possible.

-One big fact I have learned in my travels is that I can pee anywhere.
-It actually is a skill I am quite proud of.
-It’s more than just going to the loo when it is not so clean, or in sharing a bathroom in a hostel.
+Travel across Latin America and you will see that you can pee anywhere.
+It actually is a skill you can be proud of.
+It’s more than just going to the loo when it is not so clean, or sharing a bathroom in a hostel.
 It even goes beyond the peeing in the nature concept.
-I have peed behind bushes, in coconut shells (yup), on a hole in the ground covered by some wooden boards, in the (dark) toilet of a moving bus, in the hole of the helm on a sailboat in the high seas.
-I challenge anybody at saying they can do the same.
+You will learn to pee behind bushes, in coconut shells (yup), in a hole in the ground covered by some wooden boards, in the (dark) toilet of a moving bus, in the hole of the helm on a sailboat in the high seas.
+I bet you can’t do the same.

 Or spiders.
 Or rats.
-I can adapt to weird toilets, uncomfortable beds and I can sleep almost anywhere.
-The almost means I have to strike out places that are infested with cockroaches, spiders and rats.
-I just can’t take them – try as I might, if I know there is a cockroach in the room, I have to leave.
+You can adapt to weird toilets, uncomfortable beds and you can sleep almost anywhere.
+The almost means you have to strike out places that are infested with cockroaches, spiders and rats.
+No human being can ever live with them.
+I sure can’t – try as I might, if I know there is a cockroach in the room, I have to leave.
 It is a matter of survival.
 It’s either me or the cockroach.
-I respect its space and would like it to respect mine, but since I know for a fact that cockroaches have a reputation of invading other people’s vital space, I pack my stuff and go, exclaiming in defeat: “Ok, you win!”.

 On my first trip to Cuba, I was so obsessed with the idea of “making the most of it” that I thought the only way I could have a full experience was by following my plans minutely.
 Then, I was crushed with the Cuban system.
 No wi-fi, no booking system, no computers, no facebook: I had to improvise or leave.
 I decided to stay, do as the Cubans and stop having arguments with the locals who had apparently joined forces to boycott my plan to visit their country.
 When I eventually started going with the flow and relaxed, I felt liberated and I enjoyed Cuba so much more.